Senior Care 101: Caring for a Senior Parent From a Distance

 Assess the current needs of your elderly parent

 Before you can start helping your aging parent, you will need to assess their health and living state.
-Talk to their doctors to learn about their health.
+Talk to their doctors to learn about their health and how much help they will require.
 Observe their driving skills; see if they look physically healthy and if they can still take care of themselves on their own.
-Only then will you get to formulate a plan and look for ways you can still assist them while living long-distance.
+Ask your parent if they are looking to keep as much independence as possible.
+If so, looking into personal alarms might be all they require, as these allow 24/7 contact with medical professionals but don’t impose on their independence.
+Only after considering their needs and wishes will you be able to formulate a plan and look for ways you can still assist them while living long-distance.

 Understand the different senior care options

 There are different elderly care options available nowadays.
-Some of these are Retirement Homes, Memory Support, Nursing Homes, Assisted Living Communities, Respite Care, Hospice Care, and Residential Care Homes.
+Some of these are retirement homes, assisted living communities, hospice care, and home caregiving services (look for “home health care service in Pennsylvania” or similar terms for elsewhere on the Web to learn about this option in detail).
 Understanding what those options are will help you determine the best ways to give your elderly parents the kind of assistance they need.

 Include your aging parent when choosing a senior care option